About the course

 The University of Oxford is a world leader in Immunology.
 This means that you will be taught by leading academics in immunology throughout the first two terms of the MSc, and that you will undertake your third term project in a top-ranked research department.

 The MSc in Integrated Immunology course provides comprehensive and in-depth training in immunology for science and medical postgraduates.
-It is a 12 month, full-time course comprising two taught terms followed by a 14 week laboratory-based research project within a University of Oxford laboratory.
+It is a 12-month, full-time course comprising two taught terms followed by a 14-week laboratory-based research project within a University of Oxford laboratory.
 The first taught term focuses on the fundamental science of immunology, while the second explores the clinical and therapeutic aspects of immunology.
+The MSc course is not modular, ie all teaching elements are compulsory for all students and there are no options for students to choose.

 In the third term you will undertake an original, supervised research project to gain an understanding of research techniques in immunology or a related area.
 Research supervisors provide regular supervision and guidance during the course of the research project.